OCP Data Privacy Policy

 6.1.2.

-Omilia has provided to Data Controller details (including categories) of the processing to be carried out by the Sub-Processor in relation to the Services; and such other information as may be requested by Data Controller in order for Data Controller to comply with applicable Privacy Law or for Data Controller to notify the relevant Privacy Authority;
+Omilia has provided to the Data Controller details (including categories) of the processing to be carried out by the Sub-Processor in relation to the Services; and such other information as may be requested by Data Controller, in order for Data Controller to comply with applicable Privacy Law or for Data Controller to notify the relevant Privacy Authority;

 6.1.3.